Implementing Register and Login in Cloudflare Workers with D1

 summary: "Search repositories by a query parameter",

-parameters: {
+request: {

-description: "The query to search for",
+description: "The query to search for"

 },